 Some high-net-worth donors and families set up private family foundations for their charitable activities.

 Although some private foundations are large and well known (the Rockefeller Foundation, for example), with matching staffs, most of the approximately eighty thousand private foundations are unstaffed and have less than $1 million in assets.

-Your foundation is the best way to make sure your charitable contributions entirely match to your values and interests.
+Nevertheless, setting up a private foundation is the best way to make sure your charitable contributions entirely match your values and interests.